 General Cannon graduated from Utah Agricultural College in 1914 and was appointed a second lieutenant in the Infantry Reserve on Nov.
 27, 1917.
-He served the Infantry at Camp Fremont, Calif.; Camp Mills, N.Y., the Presidio at San Francisco; and Camp Furlong, N.M., until taking pilot training at Kelly Field, Texas in 1921-22.
+He served the Infantry at Camp Fremont, California; Camp Mills, New York, the Presidio at San Francisco; and Camp Furlong, New Mexico, until taking pilot training at Kelly Field, Texas in 1921-22.
 In the Air Corps he became director of flying at Kelly in the fall of 1922.

 He moved to Algeria as commanding general of the 12th Bomber Command.
 Through March and April 1943 General Cannon organized an air training command for the Mediterranean Theater and in May became deputy commanding general of the Allied Tactical Air Force for the Sicilian campaign and the invasion of Italy.
 He was promoted to major general in June and by December became commanding general of the 12th Air force and the Mediterranean Allied Tactical Air Force, being responsible for all air operations for the invasion of southern Europe In August 1944.
 The following March he was promoted to lieutenant general and named air commander in chief of all Allied Air Forces in the Mediterranean Theater and in May became commanding general of U.S. Air Forces in Europe.

 General Cannon retired from the service March 31, 1954.
 He died of a heart attack on Jan.
-12, 1955, at his home in Arcadia, Calif.
-In June 1957 the air base at Clovis, N.M., was named for him.
+12, 1955, at his home in Arcadia, California.
+In June 1957 the air base at Clovis, New Mexico, was named for him.

 (Sources: U.S. Air Force Biographical Dictionary by Flint O. DuPre, Col., U.S. Air Force Reserve; Biographical Data on U.S. Air Force General Officers, 1917-1952, U.S. Air Forces Historical Sudy No. 92, Vol. I)